-Figure 7 shows that, except for Mexico and Uruguay, only a small share of formal workers are subject to any PIT in LA7 countries based on data from household surveys.
-28 In Argentina, Brazil, Chile, and Peru only 20 percent of formal workers are subject to PIT payments, and in Colombia this share decreases to only 4 percent (Figure 7, panel 1).
-These shares would be even smaller when calculated over total employment (that is, regardless of formality status) affecting the relative relevance among LA7 countries.
-29 Moreover, potential taxpayers in these countries are highly concentrated in the upper 20 percent of the distribution of gross labor income, and with average effective rates that overall remain significantly below the maximum statutory rates (Figure 7, panel 2).
-This suggests that there is significant scope to raise effective rates without affecting low- or even middle-income workers in the region.
+workers are subject to PIT payments, and in Colombia this share decreases to only 4 percent (Figure 8, panel 1).
+These shares would be even smaller when calculated over total employment (that is, regardless of formality status) affecting the relative relevance among LA7 countries.27 Moreover, potential taxpayers in these countries are highly concentrated in the upper 20 percent of the distribution of gross labor income, and with average effective rates that overall remain significantly below the maximum statutory rates (Figure 8, panel 2).